frazr/Segfault-Test/README.md

 new example example.com

 # Proceed and install wordpress in the /data/sites/example/public_html folder
 # Set up wp-config to connect to db.
-Both user, password & database name is "example"
+With the details from the output of the "new" command.

 # Enable Core Dump format
 echo '/tmp/coredump-%e.%p' > /proc/sys/kernel/core_pattern